-In regards to the above, we are requesting for both Pinamicial and Technical Assistance to enable Us organise for the above.
+In regards to the above, we are requesting for both Pinameial and Technical Assistance to enable US organise for the above.

-There is a budget as to the above, and we have however promises from many Persons and we need to receive their feedbacks of before we Can Stand out with Outstanding remaining financial reguest but you are also requested to contribute accordingly -
+There is a budget as to the above, and we have howour promises from many Persons and we need to receive their feedbacks o before we Can Stand but with Outstanding remaining financial request but you are also requested to contribute accordingly.